-Something new is here and in our MoreCup review you’ll get all of the details on the world’s first “cut to fit” custom size menstrual cup.
+Something new is here and in our MoreCup review, you’ll get all of the details on the world’s first “cut to fit” custom-size menstrual cup.
 The MoreCup is a new and innovative design that I first heard about through their Kickstarter.
+Now that it’s fully funded it’s now available online.
 It was a very intriguing concept – simply slice off the rings at the top of the cup and BOOM you have a smaller size menstrual cup.
 Does it work and is this the next big thing?
 I tried it and I can report my findings in this video and review.

 How Does a Custom Size Menstrual Cup Work?

 The MoreCup has devised a really innovative 3 size system that relies on great design work coupled with their custom cutter (included).
 It has three size options – a Large (the default), a Medium (one ring removed) and a Small (two rings removed.)

 The length will change with you remove the rings.
 The MoreCup begins as quite a long cup.
 It does have a trimmable stem as well.

 What Was Included

 As a Kickstarter backer I purchased two of their cups for an Early Bird price of $41 plus $10 shipping.
 I wanted to leave one intact to have for photos/video and one to try that I would be cutting to fit.
 The box included a clever cutting device that worked brilliantly and also a little brush to clean the holes.
 The cup was inside of an airtight heavy silicone case.
 It was all cleverly packaged and cute but I wouldn’t store my cup in that case, even dry.
 I received a pouch that was not in the package so I have no idea if that will always be shipped with their cups.
 There is a QR code on the package itself with information about the cup and instructions.